-The nearest dwellings are Rookery Cottage to the north of the site, Gelscoe Farm to the east of the site across the main road, and Gelscoe Lodge Farm on the other side of the A42.
-All these dwellings are a substantial distance away from the solar farm development.
-In addition, the inverter and transformer cabins, which may emanate some noise when operating, would be set towards the middle of the solar panel arrays.
-Furthermore, inverters do not operate outside of daylight hours so would not be in operation during the night when the majority of people are asleep.
+The nearest dwellings are off Nottingham Road to the west of the site and all dwellings are a substantial distance away from the solar farm development.
+As such, there would be no adverse impact on residential amenities as a result of any noise emanating from the inverter and transformer cabins when operational.
 Any alarm system for security purposes could be silent, and it is recommended that a condition be attached to this aspect should the application be approved.